nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 InternBuddy is a desktop application for Computing undergraduates to manage their internship applications.
 It is optimized for typing where it allows you to complete internship management tasks much more efficiently via the keyboard as compared to using traditional [Graphical User Interface](#glossary) (GUI) applications.
+If you are a fast typist who is seeking a one-stop platform to systematically organise your internship applications, then InternBuddy is the perfect buddy to accompany you during your internship hunt.

+InternBuddy runs
-InternBuddy runs using Java 11, and is available on the Windows, macOS and Linux operating systems.
+using Java 11, and is available on the Windows, macOS and Linux operating systems.

 <br/>